alice-mark/LatticePresentations/README.md

 The files mondo1modified.m, ..., mondo10modified.m have some some addition relations in them that are true in the abelianization but not in the original group, that make computing the abelianization faster.

-QuaternionsTruncated1000.m is exatlyr what it sounds like: the presentations hase been truncated at 1000 relations.
+QuaternionsTruncated1000.m is exactly what it sounds like: the presentations hase been truncated at 1000 relations.
 It is used in the proof of Theorem 3.